+Vol. 69, Issue 23

-Vol. 67, Issue 21 Thursday, June 1, 2023
+Thursday, June 5, 2025

-Fast Facts from the WHA Information Center: Lyme Disease
+June Fast Facts: Lyme Disease

 With summer right around the corner, residents will be taking advantage of the great outdoors.
 While the summertime in Wisconsin is one of the best times of year, there are certain diseases to be on the lookout for that mainly occur during the summer.
-Lyme disease, a tick-borne infection, is one of the diseases to be cautious about in both humans and pets.

-The Centers for Disease Control and Prevention (CDC) states that every year, approximately 30,000 cases of Lyme disease are reported.
-The CDC wrote in recent studies, however, that they believe the number diagnosed is closer to 476,000 cases.
-Lyme disease is caused by the borrelia bacteria, which can be found throughout most of the United States.
+Lyme disease is one of the types of diseases to be cautious about in both humans and pets.
+The Centers for Disease Control and Prevention stated that in 2023, over 89,000 cases of Lyme disease were reported.
+The CDC wrote that they believe the number diagnosed is closer to 476,000 cases.
+Lyme disease is caused by the borrelia bacteria which can be found throughout most of the United States.
 Lyme disease is most common in the upper Midwest and the northeastern and mid-Atlantic states.
-Ticks often live in grassy, wooden, or brushy areas.
+Ticks often live in grassy, wooden or brushy areas.